riceissa/issarice.com/wiki/export-chrome-history.md

 Press `CTRL`-`D` to exit sqlite3 after the final prompt.

-Chrome seems to use FILETIME for representing time, whose [epoch][epoch] and unit length both differ from those of Unix time.
+Chrome seems to use FILETIME for representing time, whose [epoch][epoch] and unit length both differ from those of Unix time; hence the dividing and subtracting.

 # External links